sumeetwd25/SDM/README.md

 # Vehicle Maintenance System
-This is a simple application with static html pages to demonstrate how to host your website on cloud services.
+This is a simple website with static html pages to demonstrate how to host your website on cloud services.

 ## Technologies used
 1. HTML